layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/advance-concepts-of-service-meshes/observability/_index.md

 ---
-docType: "Chapter"
-chapterTitle: "Observability"
-description: "Monitor and visualize the performance of your microservices using Istio's observability features."
-lectures: 12
-order: 4
 id: "observability"
 title: "Observability with Istio"
+description: "Monitor and visualize the performance of your microservices using Istio's observability features."
+weight: 4
 ---

 {{< chapterstyle >}}